1991 World Snooker Championship: Final

 The pace and quality of the play on the second day was lower than on the first.
 Parrott said that he had difficulty sleeping: "It would have been easier to have nailed a blancmange to the ceiling."
+White claimed frame 17 with a break of 92, and took the next frame on the final black.
+A clearance of 34 by Parrott after White had missed a pot won frame 19, and White's capture of frame 20 was followed by Parrott taking frames 21 and 22.
+White's clearance of 67 won frame 23 on the black, and Parrott's break of 52 and 34 in frame 24 meant that Parrott finished the session with a 15-9 advantage.

 In the first frame of the fourth session, Parrott made a break of 112, to equal Davis's 1986 record of eight century breaks at a world championship.
 White took two of the next three frames before Parrott clinched victory at 18–11 with a break of 48.
 It was the third time that White had lost in the final, after 1984 and 1990.

 Hendry wrote that "I have to admit that John Parrott played the best snooker of the tournament and deserved his win".
 It was Parrott's first win in eight finals in a significant tournament held in the UK, although he had won four tournaments held in other countries.

-In the 1991–92 snooker world rankings, published after the championship, Parrott dropped from third to fourth, exchanging positions with White, while Hendry and Davis remained first and second respectively.
+In the 1991–92 snooker world rankings, published after the championship and based on results from 18 tournaments across two years, Parrott dropped from third to fourth, exchanging positions with White, while Hendry and Davis remained first and second respectively.